dmbarbour/wikilon/docs/ABCRT.md

 ### Blocks, Fixpoints, Compiled Code

 A good representation for blocks is critical.
-Blocks are copied very frequently, and we process them incrementally, and we'll need to integrate them easily with LLVM compiled code.
+Blocks are copied very frequently in loops.
+We process them incrementally, and we'll need to integrate them easily with LLVM compiled code.
+For debugging, it would be nice to have some *metric* as to where an error occurs, even if it's a rough metric: replay-based debugging would have us go to a point prior and try again in a debug mode.

-TODO: figure this out.
+Our blocks need at least:

+* a bytecode representation
+* a stack for quoted values

+Our stack can be modeled by a simple list and our bytecode by a binary.
+I'll be leveraging an internal bytecode representation, including accelerators and possible fast slicing for content.

+Compilation requires some extra consideration.
+Apparently, many operating systems enforce that memory cannot be both writable and executable.
+But I could probably keep LLVM bitcode together with a compiled block.
+The bigger compilation challenge is modeling the LLVM continuation as needed.

 ### Numbers other than Small Integers